 The USFWS concluded that a minimum density of less than 3.9 adult Mojave desert tortoises per square kilometer is likely not viable (USFWS 1994 and 2019a).
 The Reserve TCA hosts a higher density of adult Mojave desert tortoises than any other TCA (Berry and Murphy 2019).
-According to density estimates within portions of the Reserve, between 2009 and 2019, the mean density within Zones 2, 3, and 5 have ranged from a low of 13.7 Mojave desert tortoises per square kilometer to a high of 19.1 Mojave desert tortoises per square kilometer (UDWR 2020).
-Even though the Reserve has some of the highest densities, the small geographic size of both the Reserve and the UVRRU compromises the potential viability of the Mojave desert tortoise population.
-Tortoise abundance in each of the analytical units is lower than the 3,000 animals recommended by USFWS (USFWS 2020a).
+Even though the Reserve has some of the highest densities, the small geographic size of both the Reserve and the UVRRU increases the vulnerability of the population.

 Within the UVRRU, the 2014 population estimate represents a 24 percent decrease from an estimated 13,226 Mojave desert tortoises in 2004 (Allison and McLuckie 2018).
 However, this rate of decline is based on data collected within the Reserve; therefore, the rate of decline outside of the Reserve could be greater.
-Within the Reserve, UDWR surveys between 1999 (3,404 Mojave desert tortoises) and 2020 (2,011 Mojave desert tortoises) show an overall decline of 41 percent (UDWR 2020).
+Within the Reserve, UDWR surveys between 1999 (3,404 Mojave desert tortoises) and 2019 (2,011 Mojave desert tortoises)

+show an overall decline of 41 percent (UDWR 2020).
 These estimated declines include losses as a result of a 2002 drought and a 2005 wildfire.
-Survey results for estimated Mojave desert tortoise abundance conducted after the 2005 wildfire (2007 and 2019) have ranged from a low of 1,603 (2009) to a high of 2,238 (2011).
+Survey results for estimated Mojave desert tortoise abundance conducted after the 2005 wildfire (2007 through 2019) have ranged from a low of 1,603 (2009) to a high of 2,238 (2011).
 As a result, UDWR considers that the population may be stable, although more years of data without a stochastic event are needed to confirm this assumption (UDWR 2020).
+Extreme and extensive fires can and have resulted in loss of individual Mojave desert tortoise; this is reflected in reports on mortality from fires as well as in annually collected data.
+What this means for a long-term population trend requires more time and data to be well understood.
+The statement by UDWR (2020) that the population remains stable reflects that outside of the episodic impact of loss of individuals from any specific fire, the overall population in terms of its reproduction, generation length, recruitment and other factors considered in population trends are for the most part as yet unchanged.
+This does not diminish the importance of responding to fire and those episodic losses.
+It is unclear whether the large fires in 2020 will have an impact on the population in Zone 3.

-According to overall extrapolated density estimates within the UVRRU, densities of Mojave desert tortoise are declining at a rate of approximately 3.2 percent per year (Allison and McLuckie 2018).
-Prior to wildfires, densities were as high as 29.6 Mojave desert tortoises per square kilometer.
+According to overall extrapolated density estimates within the UVRRU, densities of Mojave desert tortoise in the UVRRU are declining at a rate of approximately 3.2 percent per year (Allison and McLuckie 2018).
+Prior to the 2005 wildfires, densities were as high as 29.6 Mojave desert tortoises per square kilometer.
 Within Reserve Zone 4, long-distance translocations of tortoises are increasing tortoise density (estimated to be 12.2 Mojave desert tortoises per square kilometer in 2019); it is unclear if this population would be self-sustainable without continued long-distance translocations (UDWR 2020).